xuchen66/sphinx-emdocs/source/serialEM-note-make-all-LMM-maps.rst

    # convert to JPEG format for easy display

    SetDirectory X:\Munan_20180402

-   ReduceImage Q 2     # reduced image would make density range more confortable for JPEG display, redeuced one will be in A SaveToOtherFile A JPEG JPEG LMM-Car2-56-g1.jpeg
+   # reduced image for good JPEG density range, redeuced one will be in A
+   ReduceImage Q 2
+   SaveToOtherFile A JPEG JPEG LMM-Car2-56-g1.jpeg

 .. note::